- Welcome! Future announcements will appear here.

 - READING: Networking and Your Dissertation In: Agre, Phil.
 (2005).
 Networking on the Network: A Guide to Professional Skills for Ph.D.
 Students.
 Los Angeles: UCLA.

-- ACTIVITY: Peruse the division listings at ICA, NCA, and AEJMC.
-Divisions are also often described in the most recent CFP for an annual conference.
+- ACTIVITY: Peruse the division and interest group listings at ICA (click "Groups" from the menu bar), NCA, and AEJMC.
+Divisions are also often described in the most recent Call for Papers (CFP) for an association's annual conference.

 - FOR MORE DEPTH: The Thesis Topic, Finding It.
 In: Peters, Robert L. (20).
 Getting What You Came For: The Smart Student's Guide to Earning an M.A. or a Ph.D. (rev. ed.)
 New York: Farrar, Straus and Giroux. (ch.
 16)